damianhakert/damianhakert.github.io/source/_posts/2015-01-13-how-to-turn-screw-ups-to-your-advantage.markdown

  - inform the customer / user about the process improvements.

 What the above does not highlight though, is one other point we're abiding to: being disciplined about our process.
-We wouldn't want to go through all the trouble of finding a process issue and addressing it, if at any point we fail in abiding by it.
+After failure, make sure to review the faulty process and revise it.
+Iterate.